Egregor Ransomware Launches String of High-Profile Attacks to End 2020

 A number of Egregor’s attacks have occurred against high profile targets, including a leading bookstore in October and a major retailer in December.
 In the former, the ransomware operators behind Egregor claimed to have gathered unencrypted financial and auditing data, although the precise nature of the data that was stolen is unclear.

 Egregor has also been observed printing ransom notes.
 Based on our analysis, printing ransom notes was not intentional on the operators’ end.
 Rather, it occurred as part of the ransomware’s encryption routine, which enumerates any type of network resources ؙ— including printer resources.
 It then connects to the network resource to encrypt files and drop the ransom note.
 It’s also possible that the printers and point-of-sale (POS) machines were connected to the infected machines, which resulted in the ransom notes being physically printed.

-Other recent victims of Egregor include major organizations in both the gaming and human resources industries.
+Other recent victims of Egregor include major organisations in both the gaming and human resources industries.

-How can the impact of Egregor and other ransomware be minimized?
+How can the impact of Egregor and other ransomware be minimised?

 Businesses should also perform regular security audits of their systems to ensure that they are as secure as possible.
 Company data should also be periodically backed up whenever possible, preferably by adhering to the 3-2-1 rule, which involves keeping three copies in two different formats with at least one copy off-site.